 Disconnect the two nuts and lock washers that attach the flexible coupling to the steering column flange.
-Pull the steering column back into the car a short distance.
+Remove the appropriate fasteners and pull the steering column back into the car a short distance.
 Remove the flexible coupling from the gear.
 There are two different size bolts that attach the flexible coupling to the steering column flange.
 With the gear on center, the larger bolt (3/8-24) should be at the 9 o'clock position.
 The smaller bolt (5/16-24) at the 3 o'clock position.
 Interchange them.
 This will rotate the steering column shaft 180 degrees and the turn signals will cancel correctly.